Stocks slide further amid Ukraine crisis; S&P in correction

 Earlier in the day, the 27 European Union members unanimously agreed to levy their own initial set of sanctions targeting Russian officials over their actions in Ukraine.

-U.S. crude oil prices were up 1.3% after earlier rising more than 3% as energy markets remain volatile.
+U.S. crude oil prices jumped 1.4% after earlier rising more than 3% as energy markets remained volatile.
 European natural gas prices jumped after Germany withdrew a key document needed for certification of the Nord Stream 2 gas pipeline from Russia.

-European stock markets, which have been particularly sensitive to developments in the Russia-Ukraine crisis, were mostly lower.
+European stock markets, which have been particularly sensitive to developments in the Russia-Ukraine crisis, closed mostly lower.

-Home Depot was the biggest weight on the Dow, slumping 8.5% as concerns over the home-improvement retailer's profit margins outweighed an otherwise solid quarterly financial report.
+Home Depot was the biggest weight on the Dow and the biggest decliner in the S&P 500.
+It slumped 8.9% as concerns over the home-improvement retailer's profit margins outweighed an otherwise solid quarterly financial report.

-Technology stocks, which have an outsized impact on market indexes because of their pricey valuations, also fell.
-Apple shed 1.3%.
+Technology stocks, which have an outsized impact on market indexes because of their pricey valuations, also weighed heavily on the S&P 500.
+Apple shed 1.8%.

 The crisis in Ukraine is yet another concern for investors who have begun 2022 trying to determine how the economy will fare amid rising inflation and looming interest rate hikes.
 Companies face supply chain problems and higher raw materials costs as demand for goods outpaces supply.
 The Federal Reserve plans on raising interest rates to combat inflation, but Wall Street is uncertain about how the number of rate hikes and their frequency will impact the broader market and economy.

 Investors also focused on the latest round of corporate report cards, especially from department stores.
-Shares in Macy's and Dillard's initially rose after reporting solid quarterly results, but shed their gains by midafternoon.
-Macy's fell 3.7% and Dillard's slid 4.4%.
+Shares in Macy's and Dillard's initially rose after reporting solid quarterly results, but ultimately shed their gains.
+Macy's fell 5% and Dillard's slid 4.4%.

 Veiga reported from Los Angeles.